西 藏 正 宗 古 天 珠

 Old Coral Necklace

 Premium Gemstone Jewellery

-We had committed and embarked ourselves on a never-ending journey in search of exquisite and good quality gemstones for our jewellery collections.
+We had committed and embarked on a never-ending journey in search of exquisite and good quality gemstones for our jewellery collections.
 Coupled with a good eye for design, we had transformed many into outstanding jewellery.

-Our services include sourcing for gemstones, customizing jewellery pieces and refurbishing old jewellery.
+Our services include sourcing gemstones, customizing jewellery pieces and refurbishing old jewellery.
 Our premium gemstone collection ranges from old Dzi beads, Coral, Turquoise, Amber, Agates, Crystals and many more.